WORKFORCE HOUSING

 All the homes built by Rural Homes are deed restricted which protects their affordability in perpetuity and specifically serves families whose income falls within 60-120% of the region’s Area Medi Income.
 By adding new building stock to a housing market that is saturated with older homes, or inflated by vacation markets, we are addressing – head on – key determinants of public health and long-term economic sustainability in the region.

-We take a leadership role in the region to help bring to bear the resources necessary to address our housing needs.
+The Foundation has also taken a leadership role in the region to help bring to bear the resources necessary to address our housing needs.
 This includes hosting housing forums and other events to promote efficiency, collaboration, and action.

 OUR IMPACT